Meta Ads

 However, we incrementally sync several tables, see our metadata tables documentation for more information.

-Rollback sync
+#### Rollback sync <a href="#rollbacksync" id="rollbacksync"></a>

 A rollback sync is a sync that automatically runs once a day.
 Rollback syncs capture changes that happen outside of the incremental sync time frame.

-The rollback window for custom and pre-built reports depends on the maximum value between the Click Attribution Window and View Attribution Window settings.
+The rollback window for custom and pre-built reports depends on the maximum value between the **Click Attribution Window** and **View Attribution Window** settings.
 By default, we sync data from the last seven days during each sync.
-We perform a one-day rollback sync if you set the Click Attribution Window and View Attribution Window to DAY_1.
-We perform a 28-day rollback sync if you set both the Click Attribution Window and View Attribution Window to NONE.
+We perform a one-day rollback sync if you set the **Click Attribution Window** and **View Attribution Window** to `DAY_1`.
+We perform a 28-day rollback sync if you set both the **Click Attribution Window** and **View Attribution Window** to `NONE`.

 The supported values you can set for the **Click Attribution Window** and **View Attribution Window** are:

-Sync fallback algorithms
+### Sync fallback algorithms <a href="#syncfallbackalgorithms" id="syncfallbackalgorithms"></a>

-Skipping fields in metadata tables
+#### Skipping fields in metadata tables <a href="#skippingfieldsinmetadatatables" id="skippingfieldsinmetadatatables"></a>

 Fields that require extra permissions or contain too much data may cause a metadata sync to fail.
 In such cases, we skip querying those specific fields.
 We display the following notification about this workaround in your dashboard:

-Schema information
+### Schema information <a href="#schemainformation" id="schemainformation"></a>

 This schema applies to all Facebook Ads connections.